-Grammy Award-winning producer for Frank Ocean’s “channel ORANGE”, Om’Mas Keith, is a songwriter, arranger, multi-instrumentalist, and engineer who speaks with a soothing, welcoming baritone.
+If you want songwriting tips, who better to ask than Om’Mas Keith?
+Keith is a songwriter, arranger, multi-instrumentalist, engineer, and the Grammy Award-winning producer for Frank Ocean’s “channel ORANGE.”
+In an exclusive chat with Output about production philosophy, Keith doles out advice with a soothing, welcoming baritone.
 That’s not the only thing that’s welcoming.
-Om’Mas has created a remarkable studio space focused on bringing the most out of its artists.
+Keith has created a remarkable studio space focused on bringing the most out of its artists.

-As 1/3 of the mighty Sa-Ra Creative Partners, Om’Mas shares intimate details about his production philosophy, creative workflow, and how he cultivates a warm environment for trailblazing artists like Jay Z, Kanye West, Erykah Badu, Jurassic 5, Ice-T, Chance the Rapper, and Vic Mensa.
+As 1/3 of the mighty Sa-Ra Creative Partners, Keith shares intimate details about his creative workflow and how he cultivates a warm environment for trailblazing artists like Jay-Z, Kanye West, Erykah Badu, Jurassic 5, Ice-T, Chance the Rapper, and Vic Mensa.

-“What I bring to producing is a sense of calm,” he says, pointing out the sunlight bathing the room through tall glass windows.
-The lack of a VO booth.
+“What I bring to producing is a sense of calm,” says Keith, pointing out the sunlight that bathes the room through tall glass windows.
+The lack of a voice-over booth.
 Even nice rugs.

 “I like to create an environment for people to trust me.
 I can’t do this without the trust of somebody, nor will they allow you to do it.
 Because I tend to work with artists who are almost solely in control of their creative destiny.
-They are powerful artists, they work that for themselves.”
+They are powerful artists, they work that for themselves,” Keith says.

-So, to kickstart the creative process, Om’Mas encourages sharing and listening to different pieces.
-Whenever possible he imparts some wisdom, noting, for example that “chords come from the fucking air, man!
-They’re there and then they come out of the air into here.”
+So, to kickstart the creative process, Keith encourages sharing and listening to different pieces.
+Whenever possible he imparts some wisdom, noting, for example that, “Chords come from the fucking air, man!”

 However, he admits that this is not the only way to go about writing music.
 Some artists prefer “coming in fresh, sitting at the piano, and just vibing on chords that are in their repertoire.”

-Born into a musical family, Om’Mas has been experimenting with cassette machines and tape loops since he was a kid.
-“Any output from me, musically, was initially based on beat making.”
+Born into a musical family, Keith has been experimenting with cassette machines and tape loops since he was a kid.
+“Any output from me, musically, was initially based on beat-making,” he says.

-What Om’Mas likes about being in beat-making mode is that he can use his stand-alone beat machine and easily carry it anywhere.
+Keith has a particular penchant for stand-alone beat machines, which he can easily carry anywhere.
 “The drum machine has a more experimental aspect to it.
 You may be quantizing a kick drum — or one aspect of the loop — to keep things grounded.
 Then the rest is just nature, banging on pads.”

 Because every session calls for different sounds, Keith has an old-school organ at the ready.
-“My Wurlitzer has been a go-to since I was 20 years old..
-It’s the first thing I ever bought with real money, and that was only 300 bucks when I bought it,” he beams.
+“My Wurlitzer has been a go-to since I was 20 years old.
+It’s the first thing I ever bought with real money, and that was only $300 when I bought it,” he beams.

-“For the past nine years almost, there’s been a gradual shift from people using vocal booths and now we just basically see no one in a booth anymore because it’s ultimately very impersonal,” Keith explains.
+“For the past nine years there’s been a gradual shift from people using vocal booths.
+Now we basically see no one in a booth anymore because it’s ultimately very impersonal,” Keith explains.

 “When I worked with Frank Ocean on ‘channel ORANGE,’ there would be times where we would be cutting vocals and I would literally be right there, next to him.
-Because of the barrier – you don’t want this barrier.
+You don’t want this barrier.
 You’re working with a star, you can’t have hindrances and things getting in your way of getting things down.”